opentdf/platform/README.md

 The `Makefile` provides command scripts to invoke `Buf` with the `buf.gen.yaml` config, including OpenAPI docs, grpc docs, and the generated code.

-For convenience, the `make pre-build` script checks if you have the necessary dependencies for `proto -> gRPC` generation.
+For convenience, the `make toolcheck` script checks if you have the necessary dependencies for `proto -> gRPC` generation.

 ## Services